radepal/kentrikos-terraform-aws-eks/README.md

 |**environment\_type** | "dev"|environment this deployment lives in. |
 |**key\_name** | "my-key-pair"| existing key-pair to be able to connect to the nodes.|

 Please provide the vars file in this format: variable_name = "Variable Value".
-If any of the above information is not provided in a 'tfvars' file, terraform will ask for this information.

 ## Outputs